vhumpa/dogtail/README.md

     You may also want to look at the dogtail recorder (/usr/bin/dogtail-recorder or "Dogtail Script Recorder" in your menu; only in 0.7.x for now), which can actually do much of the work of script writing for you.

-    If you're familiar with Python, you may want to start with the ​dogtail.tree module - specifically, dogtail.tree.root.
+    If you're familiar with Python, you may want to start with the dogtail.tree module - specifically, dogtail.tree.root.

-    If you are new to Python and/or programming in general, you may want to look at ​The Python Tutorial and the dogtail.procedural module.
+    If you are new to Python and/or programming in general, you may want to look at The Python Tutorial and the dogtail.procedural module.

-    And then, there's always the ​example scripts.
+    And then, there's always the example scripts.
     API Documentation

-    dogtail's API tries to be ​self-documented, but also uses ​docstrings whenever possible.
-If you prefer to read your documentation in a web browser, head over to the ​HTML API docs (​tarball) for 0.8.x forward and ​here for 0.7.x branch.
+    dogtail's API tries to be self-documented, but also uses docstrings whenever possible.
+If you prefer to read your documentation in a web browser, head over to the HTML API docs (tarball) for 0.8.x forward and here for 0.7.x branch.

-    NOTE: We try to keep compatible, thus so far the only change between GNOME2-ish and GNOME3-ish branches on the side of API provided is that ​tree.doAction has been renamed to ​tree.doActionNamed
+    NOTE: We try to keep compatible, thus so far the only change between GNOME2-ish and GNOME3-ish branches on the side of API provided is that tree.doAction has been renamed to tree.doActionNamed